kagedwolf/weather-app/README.md

 Interestingly, the main branch on github has does: https://github.com/dblock/open-weather-ruby-client/blob/master/lib/open_weather/endpoints/five_day_forecast.rb.

 The `open-meteo` gem worked immediately without needing to sign up for an API key.
-I is also able to provide current weather as well as hourly and daily forecasts.
+It is also able to provide current weather as well as hourly and daily forecasts.

 ### AI generated code